Tetrazepam-containing medicines suspended across the EU

 - Information to patients

-- As a result of the risk of unpredictable, serious skin reactions identified, the CMDh position is that tetrazepam-containing medicines should no longer be used in the EU.
+- As a result of the risk of unpredictable, serious skin reactions identified, tetrazepam-containing medicines will no longer be available in the EU.

 - If you are taking a tetrazepam-containing medicine, you should not suddenly stop taking tetrazepam without your doctor’s advice.
 You should make an appointment with your treating doctor to discuss your treatment.
 Your doctor may also consider an appropriate alternative treatment for you.